Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Literature Review Methodology

 \subsection{Selection Criteria}

 To ensure the quality, relevance, and completeness of this review, a well-defined set of inclusion and exclusion criteria was established prior to initiating the literature search.
-The selection process was guided by three key axes: \begin{itemize} \item \textbf{Relevance}: Only works that directly address VHGR were considered.
+The selection process was guided by three key axes: \begin{itemize}[leftmargin=*] \item \textbf{Relevance}: Only works that directly address VHGR were considered.
 This includes methods focused on hand gesture recognition and sign language recognition based solely on visual modalities such as RGB images, infrared (IR), optical flow, motion history, depth maps, and pose representations (e.g., skeleton landmarks and heatmaps derived either from RGB-based pose estimators or visual data acquisition devices).
-Studies centered on Human Action Recognition (HAR), sensor-based techniques (e.g., using electromyography or radar), or multimodal approaches combining visual and non-visual data were excluded to maintain a focused scope. \item \textbf{Up-to-date}: To reflect the current state of the field, priority was given to publications from 2021 onward, particularly those introducing new methods.
-Exceptions were made for seminal works—defined here as milestone contributions post-2015 with high citation counts—that have significantly shaped VHGR research.
-In the case of datasets, no strict publication date was imposed, but only those actively used by the community or released within the past four years were included.
-All survey papers considered were published after 2021. \item \textbf{Impact}: To further focus on seminal and influential works, publications were sourced from highly cited venues (i.e. having an h5-index of 90 or above on Google Scholar), with a single exception for the IEEE International Conference on Automatic Face \& Gesture Recognition, which is closely aligned with VHGR.
-In addition to the above, and aiming to provide the theoretical context of the study, a small number of milestone papers has also been referenced, though not analyzed in the main methods section. \end{itemize}
+Studies centered on Human Action Recognition (HAR), sensor-based techniques (e.g., using electromyography or radar), or multimodal approaches combining visual and non-visual data were excluded to maintain a focused scope. \item \textbf{Up-to-date}: To capture the current state of the field, priority was given to publications from 2021 onward, especially those introducing new methods.
+Regarding datasets, no strict publication date was enforced; however, only those actively used by the community or released within the past four years were included.
+All surveyed review papers were published after 2021. \item \textbf{Impact}: To further emphasize seminal and influential works, publications were primarily sourced from highly cited venues (i.e., those with an h5-index of 90 or higher on Google Scholar), with a single exception for the IEEE International Conference on Automatic Face \& Gesture Recognition, due to its strong relevance to VHGR.
+As this h5-index criterion may not be sufficient when applied as a standalone criterion, potentially significant works may be discarded.
+Therefore, the references of the collected publications were examined to identify additional milestone or seminal works.
+Their selection was guided by their accuracy on common benchmarks, applicable only to methods, and by the number of citations.
+Furthermore, additional queries were submitted to identify highly cited publications, ensuring that the search included the majority of important works.
+Finally, to provide the theoretical context of the study, a small number of milestone papers were referenced, although they were not analyzed in detail in the main methods section. \end{itemize}